AntonGagin/GSAS_USE/README.md

     * the optimal corrections are calculated and applied to the experimental data
     * a Bayesian-corrected fit is repeated

-The second Bayesian-corrected fit is prone to overfitting becouse it uses the same correction parameters as have been already applied to the data.
+The second Bayesian-corrected fit is prone to overfitting because it uses the same correction parameters as those that have been already applied to the data.
 Therefore, we advise to limit the use of the iterative option to cases of large systematic errors.

 * If your select *run sampler for MCMC?* the patch will do the following:
 	* perform a standard fit
 	* call the [*emcee*](http://dan.iel.fm/emcee/current/) library and run the Goodman & Weare's Affine Invariant MCMC sampler
-	* perform a Bayesian-corrected fit to obtain the final estimations
+	* perform a Bayesian-corrected fit to obtain the final estimates

-Results of the MCMC sampler will be saved in a text file and as a picture in a project folder.
+Results of the MCMC sampler will be saved in a text file and as a plot in a project folder.
 Prior to using this feature make sure that [*emcee*](http://dan.iel.fm/emcee/current/user/install/) and [*triangle_plot*](https://github.com/dfm/triangle.py) libraries are installed.

 ## <a name="example"></a>Example
 * [Download](https://subversion.xray.aps.anl.gov/pyGSAS/trunk/help/gsasII.html#Tutorials) the example files for a 'Combined X-ray/CW-neutron refinement of PbSO4' from the *GSAS-II* tutorial.
-Perform the refinements as desscribed in the [tutorial](https://subversion.xray.aps.anl.gov/pyGSAS/Tutorials/CWCombined/Combined%20refinement.htm).
+Perform the refinements as described in the [tutorial](https://subversion.xray.aps.anl.gov/pyGSAS/Tutorials/CWCombined/Combined%20refinement.htm).
 * Deselect all the refinable parameters except for the structural variables which include 3 lattice parameters, 11 sets of atomic coordinates, and 5 isotropic atomic displacement parameters.
 MAKE SURE to deselect **Background** and **Histogram scale factor**!
 * For this example we want to correct all three types of errors.
 Set the *Number of knots E\_mu* to
 ```r
 15, 20
 ```
-(more splines are selected for the XRD data because it shows the worse residual).
-These number of knots can be increased up to
+(more splines are selected for the XRD data because it exhibits the worse residual).
+These numbers of knots can be increased up to
 ```r
 30, 45
 ```
 but this will take longer to calculate.
-Set *Priot factor k\_mu* to
+Set *Prior factor k\_mu* to
 ```r
 1, 1
 ```